RESEARCH STARTER

 The Australian Labor Party (ALP) is a center-left political party with historical links to the Australian labor movement.
 Founded in the 1890s, the ALP is the oldest party in Australian politics, and one of its two traditionally dominant parties.

-It has been elected as the majority government on a federal level for a cumulative thirty-eight years since Australia's foundation as an independent country in 1901.
-It has also operated as the primary opposition party for another seventy years.
-Priorities of the Labor Party include supporting Australians with the cost of living by making childcare and medicine more affordable, investing in medicare, building new homes and investing in affordable housing, managing the economy in a way that creates jobs, and tackling climate change for future generations.
+By the mid-2020s, the ALP had been elected as the majority government on a federal level for a cumulative forty years since Australia's foundation as an independent country in 1901.
+It had also served as the primary opposition party for over seventy years.
+Priorities of the Labor Party include supporting Australians with the cost of living by making childcare and medicine more affordable, investing in Medicare, building new homes and investing in affordable housing, managing the economy in a way that creates jobs, and tackling climate change for future generations.

 History